Representatives election

 • will not delay your studies or take a large amount of your time.
 The representatives meet a few times during the term.
 However, the representative can make motions and participate otherwise according to their own interest like to working groups.

 • things will not be hard to understand as all matters are prepped beforehand and presented to the members before the meeting.
+You can always ask if something is unclear.

 • you are the expert in being a student and your opinion has an impact.